Multi-Stakeholder Group

 Open data policy

 In January 2017 the MSG agreed an open data policy for UK EITI.
 This ensures that UK EITI data are published in a standardised, open format, which is machine-readable and can be accessed by all.
-The MSG updated the policy in October 2021.
+The MSG updated the policy in October 2021 and again in December 2023.